gassraphael/AlphaPEM/README.md

 ## New contributors

-Contributions from the community are welcomed!
+Contributions from the community are welcome!
 If you would like to contribute to **AlphaPEM**, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).